omcdrucifer/Full-Stack-Cert/README.md

 generator, or some kind of random quote generator.
 I need to nail that down still.

 I am going to go ahead and make the repo public since I am now at the first portfolio project.

+### Parameters

+As previously mentioned, the basic concept is a random message generator.
+The concept is obviously very broad, so we will put a pin in that for now.
+The messages are supposed to be fragmented in at least three parts, this seems to suggest an almost Mad Libs type of approach.
+Being that the assignment is meant to demonstrate basic JS concepts and syntax, the data structure will most likely be an array of some type and the program will execute in a terminal.

+I need to decide how to approach user interaction.
+If I made it execute automatically without user input that would be kind of boring so I want there to be some level of interactivity, what that looks like I have yet to decide.
+A lot of this is going to depend on what form this generator takes.